artefactory/AreYouRedis/README.md

 Using **RedisSearch** capabilities, a set of similar articles, linked to the query, is obtained.

-Three output sections are then presented:
+Four output sections are then presented:

 1. Topic trend & future projection
 ![Topic trend & future projection](data/topic_trend.png)